 Soon enough, between spoonfuls of Italian wedding soup, DuVall is getting philosophical about therapy and the emotional growth she experienced writing and directing her first feature film, The Intervention.
-It's the next step in her career, one she made flanked by two stellar actresses -- Melanie Lynskey and Natasha Lyonne, who also happen to be her best friends -- and the whole thing has been profoundly personal.
+It's the next step in her career, one she made flanked by two stellar actresses -- Melanie Lynskey and Natasha Lyonne, who happen to also be her best friends -- and the whole thing has been profoundly personal.

 "It's like, we want to pretend that the versions of ourselves that we feel better about are who we are, and that person [before] wasn't us," she muses.
 "But it's all us.
 And we have to be that person to get to be this person that hopefully we're feeling good about today.
 I feel pretty good today.
 How do you feel today?"